UPDATE 2-Cricket-Test Series New Zealand v Pakistan scoreboard

-Nov 18 (Gracenote) - Scoreboard at stumps on the second day in the first Test between New Zealand and Pakistan on Friday in Christchurch, New Zealand
+Nov 19 (Gracenote) - Scoreboard at stumps on the third day in the first Test between New Zealand and Pakistan on Saturday in Christchurch, New Zealand

 New Zealand 1st innings